 World Bird Sanctuary

-Perched just off the intersection of Interstate 44 and Route 141 in Valley Park, the Wild Bird Sanctuary is one of North America’s largest facilities for the conservation of birds, featuring a variety of bird species spanning 305 acres.
+Perched just off the intersection of Interstate 44 and Route 141 in Valley Park, the World Bird Sanctuary is one of North America’s largest facilities for the conservation of birds, featuring a variety of bird species spanning 305 acres.
 Founded by Walter Crawford in 1977, the Word Bird Sanctuary is not only a unique attraction but an outstanding learning experience with an array of customized programs for children and adults.
 With a team of naturalists to guide you, the World Bird Sanctuary offers guided tours, free seasonal shows, the always popular Birds in Concert every Thursday in August, bird banding demonstrations, plenty of hiking trails, picnic pavilions, and a Nature Center.

 Lone Elk Park